What to Do When You Receive an IRS Audit Letter

-Just as it will hurt you to respond late, incorrectly, or not at all, it’s also important not to send multiple responses; this confuses the IRS.
-If their central processing center doesn’t associate all of your letters, it could appear as though you don’t have a complete response, preventing the IRS from understanding your position, and ultimately causing you to be penalized.
+Just as it will hurt you to respond late, incorrectly, or not at all, it’s also important not to send multiple responses as that will confuse the IRS.
+If the IRS central processing center doesn’t associate all of your letters with each other, it could appear as though you don’t have a complete response, preventing the IRS from understanding your position, and ultimately causing you to be penalized.

 Mail audits can take anywhere from three months to more than a year to be resolved.
 However, by responding accurately and on time, with the help of a tax attorney, you have the best shot possible to get things wrapped up in just a few short months.